-Iceland is famous for her dramatic scenery, which is sometimes otherworldly.
+Iceland is famous for its dramatic scenery, which is sometimes otherworldly.
 Little wonder then that the makers of the hugely popular HBO series ‘Game of Thrones’ chose us as a filming location.
 When you visit Iceland, come with us on a tour of the atmospheric filming locations – you won’t go home disappointed!

 The Game of Thrones producers were drawn to Iceland thanks to our ‘Land of Fire and Ice’ reputation.
-They are on record as saying they wanted to capture the real true life Iceland, so that there would be no need to add in extra visual drama to the scenery post-production, and Iceland didn’t disappoint.
+They are on record as saying they wanted to capture the real true life Iceland so that there would be no need to add in extra visual drama to the scenery post-production, and Iceland didn’t disappoint.

 In return, ever since Iceland first appeared in Game of Thrones in season 2, we’ve welcomed over 1 million visitors in 2015, up from 0.5 million visitors in 2011 when Iceland premiered.